 Should you move your face after Botox?

 Are you worried about moving your face after your Botox injections?
-Or perhaps you’ve heard that moving your face is beneficial?
+Or have you heard that moving your face is beneficial?

 Remember not to touch your face after treatment!
-Resist the urge to massage the treated area since it can lead to bad results.
+Please resist the urge to massage the treated area since it can lead to poor results.

 Can you lay down after Botox?

-If you have an injection session in the afternoon, you’re probably wondering how long after Botox can you lie down.
-It’s recommended that you wait at least 4 hours post-treatment to lie down.
+If you have an injection session in the afternoon, how long after Botox can you lie down?
+Experts recommend that you wait at least 4 hours post-treatment to lie down.
 Hopefully, your appointment wasn’t too late in the day!
-So, why can’t you lay down when you get home?
+So, why can’t you lie down when you get home?

-The reason you shouldn’t lie down for at least 4 hours after your treatment is that it can cause the Botox to make its way to where it shouldn’t be!
+You shouldn’t lie down for at least 4 hours after your treatment because it can cause the Botox to make its way to where it shouldn’t be!
 This can cause unintended consequences and poor treatment results.

-Unfortunately, drowsiness and dizziness are potential side effects of Botox so if you have to lie down, make sure not to lie down on your face or side since these positions are the most likely to cause side effects.
+Unfortunately, drowsiness and dizziness are potential side effects of Botox, so if you have to lie down, make sure not to lie down on your face or side since these positions are the most likely to cause side effects.
 Instead, lie down on your back.
-If you normally sleep on your side face, don’t fall asleep!
+Don’t fall asleep if you usually sleep on your side or face!
 Why?
-It’s because you’re very likely to unconsciously move to your normal sleep position after falling asleep.
+It’s because you’re likely to unconsciously move to your normal sleep position after falling asleep.

 If you’re having Botox and fillers done, it’s doubly important that you follow your aftercare procedures by waiting 4 hours post-treatment to lie down.